 Your Stubborn Summer Skin Issues, Solved.

 Summer is easily one of the best seasons of the year.
-Beautiful weather, plenty of outdoor activities, much-anticipated vacations, and more time with friends and family (all while wearing masks, of course).
+Beautiful weather, plenty of outdoor activities, much-anticipated vacations, and more time with friends and family—but more fun in the sun often wreaks havoc on your skin.

 Common summer skin issues like sunburn, body acne and bug bites are super annoying—especially when you’ve waited *months* to finally wear that cute bathing suit and sundress.